rtrouton/rtrouton_scripts/rtrouton_scripts/Casper_Scripts/Generate_Assigned_Mobile_Device_Report_From_Jamf_Pro_Usernames/README.md

-This script imports a list of usernames from a plaintext file  and uses that information to generate a report about the  assigned to that username.
+This script imports a list of usernames from a plaintext file  and uses that information to generate a report about the mobile devices assigned to that username.

 Usage: `./Generate_Assigned_Mobile_Device_Report_From_Jamf_Pro_Usernames.sh usernames.txt`